interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

     Be aware that the option `name` and the function parameter need to be the same (In this example both are `integer_option`).

-## But I Want A Choice
+## Option Choices

 If your users ~~are dumb~~ constantly misspell specific strings, it might be wise to set up choices.
-With choices, the user can no longer freely input whatever they want, instead, they must choose from a curated list.
+With choices, the user can no longer freely input whatever they want, instead, they must choose from a pre-defined list.

 To create a choice, simply fill `choices` in `@slash_option()`.
-An option can have up to 25 choices:
+An option can have up to 25 choices.
+The name of a choice is what will be shown in the Discord client of the user, while the value is what the bot will receive in its callback.
+Both can be the same.
 ```python
 from interactions import SlashCommandChoice